Zaurtime/ai_botchat/README.md

 6. Change the current working directory to the location that you want the cloned directory
 7. Type git clone and paste the URL copied in step 3
 8. Press Enter and the project is cloned

+# Credits
+## Code
+* [youtube](https://www.youtube.com) python tutorials a lot of them.
+* [w3schools](https://www.w3schools.com/) was used as a general source of knowledge
+* [codeinstitute](https://learn.codeinstitute.net) The best source to learn code

+## Acknowledgements
+* I would like to thank our classmate community for their endless support.
+* I would like to thank Irene Neville our class cohort facilitator for her assistance and motivation
+* Finally, I would like to thank my mentor Gareth McGirr for his guidence and feedback throughout this portfolio project.